jmau111-org/jm-twitter-cards/readme.md

 This is the github version of the official repository for JM Twitter Cards.
 It's hardly a fork but I'm working on !
 I'm trying to improve code structure and I'm adding some cool stuffs.

+Want to fork?
+Please fork the trunk version and not the master version, URL is here : https://github.com/TweetPressFr/jm-twitter-cards/tree/trunk

 ## Changelog ##